Janice Degamo

-Career
+Political career

-Mayor of Pamplona
+Mayor of Pamplona (2016–2025)

 Janice Degamo was mayor of Pamplona from 2016 to 2025.
 The Pamplona massacre of March 2023 occurred during her term when her husband and Negros Oriental governor Roel Degamo was killed.
 Negros Oriental's 3rd district congressman Arnolfo Teves Jr. was tagged as a "terrorist" for allegedly masterminding the killing and was later removed by the lower house.

-House of Representatives
+House of Representatives (2025–present)

 Janice Degamo took part in the 2025 election and campaigned to be elected as representative of Negros Oriental's 3rd district in the House of Representatives, a position last held by Teves Jr.

 A disqualification case was filed against Degamo, allegedly not for fulfilling the one-year residency requirement since Pamplona does not fall under the 3rd district.
 However Degamo states she transferred her voter registration to Siaton, which is under the 3rd district, on May 6, 2024.

 Running under Lakas–CMD, Degamo won the election garnering 108,185 votes.
 She defeated independent candidate and retired navy colonel Reynaldo Lopez, and Liberal Party candidate Janice Teves, the aunt of Pryde Henry Teves and Teves Jr.